 The CLS Shooting Brake is the largest car spawned from this platform.
 Significant use of aluminium in its panels aims to hide that from the scales.
 It’s just 44mm short of being a five-metre-long car, and 16mm longer than the four-door.
 Neither E-class saloon (4868mm) nor estate (4895mm) broaches 4.9m, so it is perhaps no surprise that the CLS has a boot capacity of at least 590 litres.

-Beneath the skin, the CLS rather more closely mirrors the mechanical layout of the E-class.
-Five engine options – two diesels and three petrols – make up the range.
-Ours was the more powerful diesel, the CLS 350 CDI.
-All engines are mated to a seven-speed automatic transmission.
+Beneath the skin, the CLS rather more closely mirrors the mechanical layout of the E-Class.
+Three engine options – two diesels and one petrol – make up the range.
+Ours was the more powerful diesel, the CLS 350 d.
+All engines are mated to a seven-speed automatic transmission except the 350 d which is fitted with a nine-speed auto.
 Suspension is three-link at the front, multi-link at the rear, and while coil springs are standard all round on the CLS saloon, air springs are standard at the rear on Shooting Brakes (with all-round air an option).